Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Introduction

 \section{Introduction}

-Data is crucial for deep learning.
-Data-{\em efficient} learning has become critical which enables high performance with less data and time.
-In the era of large models where the size and complexity of models continue to grow, data efficiency is instrumental~\cite{gpt3, clip, laion}.
-Various techniques, such as pruning, quantization, and knowledge distillation have shown promising results in reducing the model size without sacrificing performance.
-Recently, \textit{dataset distillation} \cite{DD} has become a promising way towards data-efficient AI, where a small and condensed dataset ({\em synthetic}) is learned from the whole large dataset (real) while maximizing the performance of any models trained on the synthetic data.
+Data is the core of deep learning.
+In the era of large data and models~\cite{llama, laion, blip2} as their size and complexity continue to grow, {\em data-efficient} learning is increasingly crucial for achieving high performance with a limited computing budget.
+Techniques such as pruning, quantization, and knowledge distillation have been developed to reduce model size without sacrificing performance.
+Recently, \textit{dataset distillation} \cite{DD} has emerged as a promising approach toward data-efficient AI, where a small and condensed dataset (namely {\em synthetic} dataset) is learned from the whole large dataset (namely {\em real} dataset), to maximize the performance of models trained on distilled synthetic data.

-However, the efficiency of dataset distillation itself poses a major obstacle to its own application.
-Currently, the process of distillation takes substantially more time than training a model on the full dataset, which is some kind of ``\textit{penny-wise and pound-foolish}''.
-For example, the training of expert trajectories for MTT~\cite{MTT} takes \textbf{100}$\times$ longer than training a model on the full real dataset.
-The prohibitive computation and memory requirement make dataset distillation not applicable as the data scale and instance-per-class (IPC) increase, especially on modern large-scale models and datasets whose size can grow to the order of billions~\cite{gpt3, clip, laion}.
-Existing works address efficient distillation by reducing the storage burden of synthetic data, data compression~\cite{IDC, liu2022dataset, qiu2022iterative, LinBa}, or optimizing the training workflow~\cite{cui2022scaling}, while no adequate works have addressed the efficiency issue of \textit{data utilization}.

-In this paper, we seek a novel efficient strategy to exploit massive real data, by first modeling the dataset distillation problem from the information theory point of view.
-Specifically, the distillation process can be regarded as a \textit{``knowledge'' flow} from the real dataset to the synthetic dataset, and finally to the network.
-Since the synthetic data is much smaller compared to the real data, its capacity is limited, and thus the knowledge flow meets a ``\textbf{bottleneck}'' at the synthetic data.
-Thus, a natural assumption comes up: we can choose the most valuable real samples (have the most knowledge) and drop the others without blocking the knowledge flow.
-The slimmest real data subset can then be obtained encompassing enough knowledge for distillation.

-Based on this perspective, we observe that real data can be highly \textit{redundant} and insensitive to data reduction in dataset distillation.
-For instance, with CIFAR10~\cite{cifar} for DC~\cite{DC} and single instance-per-class (IPC=1), randomly removing \textbf{90}\% of the real data does not affect its performance.
-More importantly, if carefully selected, \textbf{even 20 images (0.04\% of full dataset) suffice for comparable performance}.
-This phenomenon widely exists among various datasets, networks, methods, and IPCs, which we will detail in Sec.~\ref{sec:redundancy}.
-This observation supports the feasibility of \textit{data-efficient distillation} that enables us to deal with massive real datasets.
-And we argue that leveraging data redundancy bears more significance for dataset distillation due to the ``knowledge bottleneck''.